The house where Marlo Hyland was killed

 Crime Location in Cabra, Dublin, Ireland

-The pub where Bernard "Verb" Sugg was shot dead
+The pub where Bernard "Verb" Sugg was killed

 Roughly 6KM away.